3loi/Static_Facial_Expression_Recognition/README.md

 To use the model in python look at demo.py

 To quickly run the model on a set of images, you can run via command line.
+Note that the inference results will be saved in results.txt in the same directory as program file (run_model.py)

 >python3.6 run_model.py directory_of_images